 I would consider Sole a moderately priced brand – most of their products cost somewhere between $1000 – $2500.

-When it comes to treadmills, this brand has 6 to choose from with the F63 being their most affordable model to date (with a sales price right at $1000).
+When it comes to treadmills, this brand has 6 to choose from with the F63 being their most affordable model to date (with a sales price right around $1100).

-The F80 is one of their mid-range models and costs $600 more.
+The F80 is one of their mid-range models and usually costs somewhere around $1800.

 When comparing these 2 treadmills (or any of Sole’s other models), there are a few specs where you’ll see differences as you go up in price.